Thor-tech-of-metal/repo-it-notes/my-notes/docker/dockerNotes.md

 output: Successfully built 60c5987c1294 ---> this is the imagine id

+Remember docker build takes a directory path where the Dockerfile is.
+It does not take a filepath

 #### Rename a image and tag it

 where 967840b69584 is the number obtained after the build